-- 1. possible offence Α police investigation of criminal 2. the employer Disciplinary action by 3. safety-focused Providing specialist, counselling 4.
+- 1. A police investigation of a possible criminal offence - 2.
+Disciplinary action by the employer - 3.
+Providing specialist, safety-focused counselling - 4.
 Identifying risk - 5.
 Referral to Local Authority regarding risk to general public/vulnerable people

 Any employee who is responsible for giving advice, or who comes into contact with or supports those vulnerable people or children experiencing GBV needs to be particularly aware of the potential consequences if they are found to be a perpetrator.